-However, if you are a shareholder of record, your shares will not be voted unless you submit a proxy (which can be accomplished by voting on the Internet, by telephone or by signing and returning a proxy card, as noted above) or attend the annual meeting and vote in person.
+However, if you are a shareholder of record, your shares will not be voted unless you submit a proxy (which can be accomplished by voting on the Internet, by telephone or by signing and returning a proxy card, as noted above) or participate in the annual meeting webcast and vote electronically at the meeting.

-If, like most of our shareholders, your shares of Oxford common stock are held in an account with a broker, you are the beneficial owner of shares held in "street name" and these proxy materials are being forwarded to you by that organization.
-The broker holding your account is considered the shareholder of record for purposes of voting at the annual meeting.
+If your shares are held in an account with a broker, the broker holding your account is considered the shareholder of record for purposes of voting at the annual meeting.
 As a beneficial owner, you may direct your broker on how to vote the shares in your account.
 Telephone and/or Internet voting may be available to direct your broker on how to vote the shares in your account, but the availability of telephone and/or Internet voting will depend on the voting processes of that firm.
 Please follow the directions on your proxy card or voting instruction form carefully.
 Even if your shares are held in an account with a broker, you are invited to attend the annual meeting.
-However, since you are not the shareholder of record, you may not vote your shares in person at the meeting unless you obtain a valid proxy card from your broker and, in order to gain admission to the meeting, you should bring the notice or voting instruction form you received or obtain a valid proxy card from your broker.
+However, since you are not the shareholder of record, you may not vote your shares electronically at the meeting unless you obtain a valid proxy card from your broker and, in order to gain access to the meeting webcast, register for the meeting with Computershare by following the instructions in "-Participating in the Meeting" above.